project-sunbird/project-sunbird.github.io/pages/features-documentation/announcement.md

     <td><img src="pages/features-documentation/images/announcement/view_homepage1.png"></td>
   </tr>
   <tr>
-    <td>The announcement page opens.
+    <td>The announcement page is displayed.
 You can view all the announcements from one page to other</td>
     <td><img src="pages/features-documentation/images/announcement/seeall.png"></td>
   </tr>
   <tr>